abulka/vscode-snippets-explorer/docs/finding_snippets.md

 > Note: The Mac/Linux locations can also be referred to via `$HOME` instead of `~` viz.
 `$HOME/.vscode/extensions/`

+Extension snippets can be found in the `snippets` directory of the extension.
+The snippet files are typically named after the language they are for e.g. `python.json` for the Python extension.
+The snippet files are typically in the root of the extension directory, or in a `snippets` subdirectory.

+Extension snippets can be explicity specified by the extension's `package.json` `contributes.snippets` field.
+This is a list of snippet files and their language id.

 ## Built in Extension Snippets

 These are bundled with each release of vscode and cannot be changed.
 They contain e.g. the Javascript snippets which are part of the bundled Javascript extension.
-They typically are delivered with and live next to the Vscode exectuable.
+They typically are delivered with and live next to the Vscode executable.

 See also https://stackoverflow.com/questions/40110541/how-to-edit-existing-vs-code-snippets